AirPods Pro 2: two-minute review

-Let's pause a moment on the noise-canceling qualities of these headphones, as it's genuinely amazing for a pair of earbuds and up there with anything we've ever experienced.
-Sure, it's not got a gradient of cancellation (some earbuds allow you to set the level of noise canceling depending on your situation) but you'll find it hard to care when switching it on.
+Let's pause a moment on the noise-cancelling qualities of these headphones, as it's genuinely amazing for a pair of earbuds and up there with anything we've ever experienced.
+Sure, it's not got a gradient of cancellation (some earbuds allow you to set the level of noise cancelling depending on your situation) but you'll find it hard to care when switching it on.

 The world goes quiet, and you instantly enter a soft, comfortable studio where it's just you and your music.
 The effect is stark and worth the cost of the headphones alone.

 The AirPods Pro 2 will cancel out wind, train sounds and easily destroy the noise of an air conditioning unit or fan in the background.
 This is all possible thanks to the H2 chip that's been unveiled with the Pro 2, and it's such a good upgrade.

 If you combine this with some Dolby Atmos-enabled sound on Apple Music or Tidal, you'll find yourself seeking out the AirPods Pro 2 as an activity rather than just having them as a soundtrack to a commute or a walk.
 That's the power of music, and Apple's brought that closer here.